 Locksmiths… or rather those who claim to be!

-With all the news around recently, I’ve been thinking about the subject of honesty.
-Don’t worry, I’m not about to start talking about £800 rolls of wallpaper, flat refurbishments or who paid for what and when.
-I’m not even talking about the dishonesty of those who try and break into people’s houses and create the need for locksmiths.
-Rather, I’m looking closer to home at locksmiths themselves, or rather those who claim to be, and how they can tarnish the profession.
+I’ve been thinking about honesty.
+I’m not even talking about the dishonesty of those who try to break into houses.
+They create the need for locksmiths.
+I’m looking closer to home at locksmiths—or rather, at those who claim to be locksmiths.
+I’m talking about rogue locksmiths in Rotherham.

 Trusted local Rotherham locksmith